Ouzo Capital of the World

 |

-The Municipality of Lesvos, the Cultural Association of Plomari “Polion” and Lesvos Distilleries Association, organize an event dedicated to ouzo titled “Traditional Culture of Ouzo”, at the Plomari marina on 4th and 5th of August 2012.
+The Municipality of Lesvos, the Cultural Association of Plomari “Polion” and Lesvos Distilleries Association, organize an event dedicated to ouzo titled “Traditional Culture of Ouzo”, at the Plomari marina at the beginning of August every year.

 The two-day event includes presentations from specialists and distinguished lecturers regarding the historical and traditional ouzo paths in making and commercializing it, as well as its contribution in social relations.
 Lesvos island products, photographs and traditional material from the Lesvos Distilleries will be exhibited.
 Also, well known traditional music and dancing groups will participate in this event.